Liverpool: Where the Mersey Meets the Music and the Pubs Never Forget

 Options:

 - Mowgli (69 Bold Street, L1 4EZ): Indian street food, vibrant, busy, about £20 a head.
 The tiffin boxes are good value.
+Founded by Nisha Katona, who left her career as a barrister to open this place—now there's several across the country, but this is the original.

 - The Italian Club Fish (128 Bold Street, L1 4JA): Proper Italian seafood, family-run, unpretentious.
 Around £25 a head.
+The Sicilian owners know their stuff—fresh fish daily, proper pasta.

 - Leaf (65-67 Bold Street, L1 2HF): Tea shop by day, restaurant by night.
 The building's gorgeous, the food's decent, and they do cocktails.
+They also roast their own coffee and host live music in the basement.

 Day Three: The Beatles (The Real Stuff)